Manny Leaks: ABA

-National Basketball Association
+NBA

 Leaks decided to join the Philadelphia 76ers for the 1972-73 season, after being approached by his hometown Cleveland Cavaliers.
 This 76ers team had a 9–73 record and is generally considered the worst team in NBA history.
 Leaks started over 60 games at center and averaged nearly 31 minutes per game that year.
 He averaged 11 points and 8.3 rebounds per game.
 In possibly his best game of the year, Leaks had 20 points, 13 rebounds and five blocked shots, while holding future Hall of Famer Elvin Hayes to nine points defensively.
 This was in a rare 76ers victory, against the Baltimore Bullets on February 28, 1973.
 He also blocked two of Kareem Abdul-Jabbar's shots in a single game that year, including a hook shot.

 Leaks began the 1973 season in the 76ers training camp as a free agent signing, only one of four players returning from the 1972-73 team.
 However, the new 76ers coach Gene Shue cut Leaks.
 Leaks joined Shue's old team, now the Capital Bullets, where he played 53 games, behind Hayes and future Hall of Fame center Wes Unseld.
 This was his last year in professional basketball.

 In his two NBA seasons, Leaks averaged 8.3 points and 6.8 rebounds per game.